wavefrontHQ/wavefront-collector-for-kubernetes/adr/20220324-operator-pattern-.md

 ## Decision
 - We built an operator POC using Kubebuilder as it is well maintained and it is also what most other frameworks(operator-sdk and operator-builder) rely on internally.
 - We also found that moving from Kubebuilder to operator-sdk is an easier transition than vice-versa.
-- We also didn't want to use operator-sdk as it's owned by a competitor.
+- We prefer using yaml and/or go templates for resource definition (collector, proxy, etc) over coding resource definitions
+- We prefer a single new resource / api / crd over multiple.
+That is one crd/controller/api that manages the collector and proxy.

 ## Future concerns
 - Kubebuilder framework compatibility to list operator on operator hub.
-- Validation of kube-builder based operator to run on Openshift and TMC
+- Validation of kube-builder based operator to run on Openshift and TMC.